 Google Apps for Nonprofits and Google Apps for Business provides access to the same Google products, programs and support.
 The only difference is that Google Apps for Nonprofits is free for charities and nonprofits in Canada.
 See Google’s comparison chart for more details.

 Yes!
 Please see Google’s information on how to switch to Google Apps for Nonprofits

 10. My charity is already using Google Ad Grants, YouTube for Nonprofits, and/or Google Earth Pro for Nonprofits

 Unfortunately no, the donation comes as a single package.
 You should not have a consultant claim this donation on your behalf.
 The email address that claims the donation becomes the administrator by default, and this is not something that is easy to change later.
 Be strategic with your donation - rushing in now could cause big headaches later!

 Also, if you're looking to enroll in Google Ad Grants/AdWords, there's a very specific process you'll need to follow in order to skip the billing process.
-Please refer to Google's instructional video below or their "AdWords account creation guide for Google Ad Grants".
+Please refer to Google's "AdWords account creation guide for Google Ad Grants".